grzegorz-ozanski/payments-public/.github/README_actions.md

 ## 🔐 Reference Data

-To avoid publishing sensitive payment amounts, reference test output is stored in a **private repository** and downloaded during CI using a GitHub token (`TESTDATA_PAT` secret).
+To avoid publishing sensitive payment amounts, reference test output is stored in a **private repository** and downloaded during CI using a GitHub token (`PAYMENTS_TESTDATA_REPO_TOKEN` secret).
 This token must grant `read` access to the private testdata repository.

 Temporary files such as `test_output.txt` are created during workflow runs and compared against the reference snapshot.